Accounting & tax — CGT

 Ownership · timing — general

 Where an eligible asset has been held for the required period, a CGT discount may reduce the taxable portion of the gain.
-Whether it applies, and at what level, depends on how long the asset was owned, the type of owner and the relevant rules.
-We confirm the holding period and document the position rather than assuming the discount is available.
+Whether it applies, and at what level, depends on how long the asset was owned, the type of owner and when the CGT event happens.
+For CGT events before 1 July 2027 the 50% discount continues for eligible resident individuals and non-superannuation trusts.
+For CGT events on or after 1 July 2027 the discount percentage for those owners on ordinary assets becomes 0% under the Treasury Laws Amendment (Tax Reform No. 1) Act 2026, and cost-base indexation may apply instead, subject to conditions.
+We confirm the holding period and the CGT event date and document the position rather than assuming a discount is available.

 Exemptions & concessions awareness